ssloy/penny/README.md

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/nylon-screws.jpg)

 ## The motherboard

-The motherboard is pretty basic.
-It has an ATMega8 mcu and the proximity sensor circuit, nothing else.
+The motherboard itself is pretty basic.
+It has an ATMega8 microcontroller and the proximity sensor circuit, nothing else.
 Here is the brain:

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/pcb-mcu.png)